 What is a Gross Lease?

-Definition: A type of business-focused leasing contract that puts all of the property’s operating expenses on the landlord, leaving the tenant with the responsbility of paying a single flat rental fee.
+Definition: A type of business-focused leasing contract that puts all of the property’s operating expenses on the landlord, leaving the tenant with the responsibility of paying a single flat rental fee.

 When to Use a Gross Lease?

-A gross lease is most commonly used in the rental of self-storage, apartment rentals, and any other type of lease in which the tenant expects to pay a single fee that incorporates all of the expenses.
+A gross lease is most commonly used to rent out self-storage, apartment rentals, and any other type of lease in which the tenant expects to pay a single fee that incorporates all of the expenses.
 While a type of commercial lease, it is not used as frequently as net leases.
-This is due to commercial renters being especially savvy, and understanding that they can pay a lesser rent by taking on the responsibility of their use of utilities and other costs.
+This is due to commercial renters being especially savvy, and understanding that they can pay less rent by taking on the responsibility of their use of utilities and other costs.